foremast/foremast/_docs/pipeline_json.rst

 ``base``
 ~~~~~~~~

-The base AMI to use for baking the application
+The base AMI to use for baking the application.
+This can be an alias defined in :doc:`ami_json` or an AMI Id.

     | *Default*: ``"tomcat8"``